 Save for exceptional cases, there are no restrictions in Portugal on foreign ownership of companies or assets.
-However, Decree Law 138/2014, of September 15th sets out the framework to acquire control over strategic assets, guaranteeing the defence and national safety, and the safety of the country's supply of services that are fundamental to the national interest (eg, energy, transport and communications).
-Acquisitions of control over strategic assets by a person or entity from a non-European Economic Area (EEA) country may be subject to evaluation from the government's member responsible for the area at stake.
-If the government concludes that the acquisition may be substantially detrimental to national security or to services fundamental to the national interest, the acquisition may be blocked.
+However, Decree Law 138/2014 sets out the framework to acquire control over strategic assets, guaranteeing the defence and national safety, and the safety of the country's supply of services that are fundamental to national interests (eg, energy, transport and communications).
+Acquisitions of control over strategic assets by a person or entity from a non-European Economic Area (EEA) country may be subject to evaluation from the Government's member responsible for the area in question.
+If the Government concludes that the acquisition may be substantially detrimental to national security or to services fundamental to the national interest, the transaction may be blocked.